The car of the future? Ford applies for patent on car that can automatically repossess itself

 A borrower might need to drive to work in order to earn the money to pay back the loan.
 The car could be restricted to allow itself only to be taken to work and, maybe, to buy groceries or drop the kids off at school.
 That's it.
 And all the while, the driver will be unable to listen to the stereo, might not have air conditioning and could be subjected to that irritating, unstoppable noise.

-Then there is the issue of what to do if there's a medical emergency.
+Then there is issue of what to do if there's a medical emergency.
 In a situation like this, according to Ford's application, the car could be enabled to drive itself to the nearest emergency room or even to coordinate with emergency medical personnel to rendezvous at a location.
-The car would then go back to locking out its owner.
+Once the owner has been returned to health, the car would go back to locking them out.

 Only in the most extreme non-payment scenario would the car receive an over-the-air command to quit its owner.
-In that case, if the car isn't capable of fully self-driving in traffic, it might just move itself to a place where it would be easy for a tow truck to retrieve it, like the edge of a street.
+In that case, if the car isn't capable of fully self-driving in traffic, it might just move itself to someplace where it's easy for a tow truck to come and retrieve it.
+Like the edge of a street.

-So, while Ford's idea for a self-repossessing car might never be granted an actual patent, some of the ideas included in the patent — a car that makes horrible noises if you don't pay, for instance, or that lets you drive to only one or two places — those just might be patentable, said Messinger.
+So while Ford's idea for a self-repossessing car might never be granted an actual patent, some of the ideas included in the patent -- a car that makes horrible noises if you don't pay, for instance, or that only let's you drive to only one or two places -- those just might be patentable, said Messinger.

 It may not have been your idea of the "car of the future" but, if you don't pay up, it just might be.